halide/CVPR2015/HoGCamera/README.md

 The standalone SDK is desired.
 Once downloaded, the "android" program in the tools directory of the install will need to be run.
 It should bring up a UI allowing one to choose components to install.
-HelloAndroidCamera2 currently depends on the android-21 release.
+HoGCamera currently depends on the android-21 release.
 Make sure the tools directory is on one's PATH.

 *Apache Ant -- which can be downloaded here: